 By Jerry Levin

-- Jerry Levin is a former CNN Middle East reporter, who was kidnapped and held hostage by Hezbollah in 1984.
-He escaped after eleven and a half months in captivity due to the nonviolent behind the scene efforts of a group of Muslim, Christian, and Jewish friends and colleagues in the U.S. and Middle East, which was organized by his wife, Sis Levin.
-Since then, the Levins have been working for Palestinian absolute release from every aspect of Israeli domination, control, expropriation, and genocidal violence against noncombatants.
-Over the years they have worked with several violence reduction organizations in the West Bank (including CPT - Christian Peacemaker Teams) and Gaza, and with nonviolent peace and nonviolent justice organizations in the U.S. In April, at a ceremony in San Francisco, Mr. Levin and his wife were recognized by the Dali Lama as one of 2009’s “Unsung Heroes of Compassion.”
+– Jerry Levin is a former CNN Middle East reporter, who was kidnapped and held hostage by Hezbollah in 1984.
+He escaped after eleven and a half months in captivity due to the nonviolent behind the scene efforts of friends and colleagues organized by his wife, Sis Levin.
+The group included Muslim, Christian, and Jewish friends and colleagues in the U.S. and the Middle East.
+Since then he has been working for the absolute release of non Jews in the region from every aspect of Israeli domination, control, expropriation, and genocidal violence.
+Over the years he has worked with several violence reduction organizations in the West Bank (including CPT – Christian Peacemaker Teams) and Gaza, and with nonviolent peace and nonviolent justice organizations in the U.S. In April at a ceremony in San Francisco he and his were recognized by the Dali Lama as one of 2009’s “Unsung Heroes of Compassion”.
 He contributed this article to PalestineChronicle.com.
-Contact him at: email@example.com.